 We’ve made several modifications to both the truck and camper.
 Truck camper mods include a pair of Expion360 Lithium batteries, a Pioneer MVH-X36BT MP3/AM/FM Radio with Bluetooth, a Blue Sea Systems 12 volt dual USB charging socket in the dinette, a teak magazine rack to store all of our maps and pamphlets, an Expion360 lithium battery monitor, a Progressive Dynamics 4545V converter-charger, and a kitchen back splash.
 We also installed an Ecocamel water saving shower head and a toilet paper shroud in the wet bath.
 Modifications to the truck include a Buckstop winch bumper with a Warn 16.5ti heavy-duty winch, Hellwig Big Wig Air Springs, a Hellwig Big Wig Rear Sway Bar, Bilstein 4600 Shocks, Bushwacker Fender Flares, Cooper Discoverer AT3 XLT tires, and a set of Ion 134 Aluminum Wheels.
-Most of these modifications can be explored in greater detail in either the “Modifications” or the “Product Reviews” sections in this website with some links provided below.
+Most of these modifications can be explored in greater detail in the “Modifications” and “Product Reviews” sections in this website with some links provided below.

 Details on the Truck Camper Adventure Rig